-If the monitor fuse is blown by improper switch operation, the monitor fuse and monitor switch must be replaced with "monitor fuse and monitor switch assembly" part number FFS-BA018/KiT, even if the monitor switch operates normally.
-The monitor fuse and monitor switch assembly is comprised of a 20 ampere fuse and switch.
+If the monitor fuse is blown by improper switch operation, the monitor fuse and switch must be replaced with "monitor fuse and switch assembly" part number FFS-BA016/KIT, even if the monitor switch operates normally.
+The monitor fuse and switch assembly is packed with 20 ampere fuse and switch.